Skip to Content

 Homelessness Innovation Fund

-New entrants to the SHS system who are provided with one-off grant funding of 12 months or less, will need to demonstrate a willingness and ability to achieve accreditation, however will not be expected to complete the process in this time .
+• New entrants who are provided with one-off grant funding of 12 months or less, will need to demonstrate a willingness and ability to achieve accreditation, however will not be expected to complete the accreditation process during this time.

-Where new entrants to the SHS system are provided with grant funding of more than 12 months (applicable to organisations who are receive successive one-off grants), they will have the length of their funding agreement to obtain accreditation.
+• New entrants who are provided with grant funding of more than 12 months (applicable to organisations who receive successive one-off grants or an extension to their grant), will have the length of their funding agreement to achieve accreditation.

-All DCJ funded homelessness services need to be included in the scope of the assessment.
-It must be clear in the providers accreditation report that the DCJ homelessness services were included in the scope of the assessment.
+Note: When undertaking the accreditation process, for the first time or through re-accreditation, the direct homelessness support services under the HIF need to be included in the scope of the assessment.
+It must be clear in the providers accreditation report that the direct homelessness support services under the HIF were included in the scope of the assessment.
+Additional guidance on accreditation scoping is available here.

 What is the accreditation process?